jku-vds-lab/cime/README.md

 Properties can be compound-specific (i.e. for the whole datapoint) or atom-specific (i.e. one value for each atom in the compound).
 Details are described in the next subsections.

-An example can be found in “backend/test.sdf”.
+A small example can be found in “backend/test.sdf”.
+Datasets used in CIME's article are available in the data repository: [https://www.doi.org/10.17605/OSF.IO/KNS6M](https://www.doi.org/10.17605/OSF.IO/KNS6M)

 #### Compound Properties
 These properties can be used for projection and can be shown in the LineUp table (like solubility, atom weight, or any other property that is important to the user).